cachapa/crdt/README.md

 }
 ```

-You'll probably want to can implement [Store](https://github.com/cachapa/crdt/blob/master/lib/src/store.dart) if you want to offer any sort of persistence though.
+You'll probably want to implement [Store](https://github.com/cachapa/crdt/blob/master/lib/src/store.dart) if you want to offer any sort of persistence though.

 ## Features and bugs